wfcommons/WfFormat/README.md

 ## Documentation

 This documentation provides an overview of the WfCommons JSON schema.
-Although this documentation attempts to cover all aspects of the schema, we strongly recommend the use of a JSON schema validator before using your own workflow execution traces or workflow descriptions.
+Although this documentation attempts to cover all aspects of the schema, we strongly recommend the use of a JSON schema validator before using your own workflow execution instances or workflow descriptions.
 Required properties are identified with a marked checkbox symbol.

 ---

-## General Trace Properties
+## General Instance Properties

-- [x] `name`: Representative name for the trace name.
+- [x] `name`: Representative name for the instance name.
-- [ ] `description`: A concise description of the trace.
+- [ ] `description`: A concise description of the instance.
 It should aid researchers to understand the purpose of the execution.
 - [ ] `createdAt`: Schema creation date in the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) format (e.g., `2020-03-20T15:19:28-08:00`).
 - [x] `schemaVersion`: Version of the schema from an enumerate.
 - [ ] `wms`: An `object` to describe the workflow management system (WMS) used to run the workflow.
 - [x] `workflow`: An `object` to describe the workflow characteristics and performance metrics.
-- [ ] `author`: An `object` to describe the author/institution who created/generated the trace.
+- [ ] `author`: An `object` to describe the author/institution who created/generated the instance.

 ## WMS Property